 “I’m into loyalty, man.
 I’m into taking care of people. it’s what I do,” Rodriguez says.
 “When Dan was telling me they were gonna open up this credit union, I’m like, ‘Oh, Jesus, thank God.’”

 Starting up a new credit union is much rarer than it used to be.
 Prior to 1970, it was typical for federal regulators to charter 600-700 new credit unions every year.
 But since then, for multiple reasons, the number of new credit unions chartered every year began a long, slow decline.
 The new Community First Fund Credit Union was one of only four chartered in 2021.
-That’s as many new credit unions chartered over the previous five years combined.
+That’s as many new credit unions chartered over the previous three years combined.
 With so few new credit unions starting up, and scores closing or merging with others every year, the total number of active credit unions has declined from a high of 12,977 in 1970 to just 4,872 today.

 The new Community First Fund Credit Union is also an even rarer example of something else.
 It’s modeled partly after Hope Credit Union, based in Jackson, Mississippi — which itself is really a replication of a model for banking that was birthed either on the South Side of Chicago or Manhattan’s Lower East Side, depending on who you ask.
 The model explicitly combines deposits from inside the community with deposits brought in from outside the community that might otherwise be deposited in bigger banks like those on Wall Street.

-“The very fact that a new credit union is chartering is something noteworthy,” says Clifford Rosenthal, who helped establish Lower East side People’s Federal Credit Union in 1986.
+“The very fact that a new credit union is chartering is something noteworthy,” says Clifford Rosenthal, who helped establish Lower East Side People’s Federal Credit Union in 1986.
 “And it’s especially significant in the CDFI world that this loan fund has used its resources to establish a credit union, which in the optimal scenario will operate side by side with the loan fund and hopefully achieve some real synergies.”

 CDFI stands for “community development financial institution,” a U.S. Treasury designation for loan funds, credit unions, banks and venture capital funds that have a primary mission of serving low-to-moderate income, historically marginalized communities.
 Rosenthal helped craft the legislation passed in 1994 that created the CDFI designation as well as the CDFI Fund, an arm of the U.S. Treasury that provides grants, tax credits and other forms of support for CDFIs across the country.
 Community First Fund is a CDFI loan fund, and after it gets up and running, the new credit union can also seek its own separate CDFI certification.